-TripActions Best Practices for Ensuring Employee Health, Safety, and Well-Being
+TripActions Best Practices for Ensuring Employee Health, Safety, & Well-Being

 Outside of managing your travel policy and knowing where your employees are traveling to ensure their safety, here are the top ten best practices to keep in mind for duty of care:

 As the Vice President of Operations, a significant portion of my role is focused on the intersection of process, people and product.
 In the past few weeks, my team and I have devoted quite a significant amount of time to managing the duty of care processes available to TripActions users.
 Simultaneously, we’ve been experiencing the impact of the coronavirus on managing corporate travel for our own employees and their teams, leveraging our own product’s duty of care features to ensure our own employee’s safety and security.

 Yesterday we launched an expanded suite of new duty of care features that give executives, operations and people teams, and travel managers the tools and flexibility we need to respond to global events in real-time, including:

 - A live traveler map that shows where traveling employees are around the world

 - The ability to communicate en masse and directly with individual travelers via the mobile app